mekanhaji/mekanhaji/README.md

 - BackEnd FramWork: `Flask`

 ---
-Fill like to talk, Cantect with me on
+Fill like to talk, Connect with me on
 - [LinkedIn](https://www.linkedin.com/in/mekanhaji/)
 - [Twitter](https://twitter.com/mekanhaji)